philipkatis/ise/README.md

 # Inverted Search Engine - K23A University Project

-To download the repository use `git clone -recursive https://github.com/philipkatis/ise`
+To download the repository use `git clone --recursive https://github.com/philipkatis/ise`.